 There is more interest in food these days than ever, yet there is very little interest in the hands that pick it.
 Farmworkers, the foundation of our fresh food industry, are routinely abused and robbed of wages.
 In extreme cases they can be beaten, sexually harassed or even enslaved – all within the borders of the United States.

-Food Chains reveals the human cost in our food supply and the complicity of the supermarket industry.
-Supermarkets earn $4 trillion globally and have tremendous power over the agricultural system.
+Food Chains reveals the human cost in our food supply and the complicity of large buyers of produce like fast food and supermarkets.
+Fast food is big, but supermarkets are bigger – earning $4 trillion globally.
+They have tremendous power over the agricultural system.
 Over the past 3 decades they have drained revenue from their supply chain leaving farmworkers in poverty and forced to work under subhuman conditions.
-Yet supermarkets take no responsibility for this.
+Yet many take no responsibility for this.

 The narrative of the film focuses on an intrepid and highly lauded group of tomato pickers from Southern Florida – the Coalition of Immokalee Workers or CIW – who are revolutionizing farm labor.
 Their story is one of hope and promise for the triumph of morality over corporate greed – to ensure a dignified life for farm workers and a more humane, transparent food chain.

 Food Chains premiered at the 2014 Berlin Film Festival and screened subsequently at the Tribeca Film Festival and Guadalajara Film Festival.
-The film's Executive Producers include Eva Longoria and Eric Schlosser.
+Food Chains will be released nationwide November 21st.
+The film’s Executive Producers include Eva Longoria and Eric Schlosser.

 Eva is best known for her role on the hit series Desperate Housewives and is also a noted activist on Hispanic issues.
 She has been honored with countless awards for her achievements, including “Philanthropist of the Year,” “Latina Visionary and Community Empowerment Award” and the “Cesar Chavez Legacy Award.”